On the distribution of Born transmission eigenvalues in the complex plane: The Born transmission eigenvalues and the real line

 \n where in the last step we have added and subtracted $1/z$ in the first integral.
 It is now evident that

 \n Indeed, e.g. $|z + \sqrt{z^2-1}|$ is bounded from below and up to a constant, the modulus of the integrand in the second integral of \eqref{J_11} can be bounded by $1/|z|^2$.
-Similarly, we can estimate the third integral in \eqref{J_11}.
+Similarly, the third integral in \eqref{J_11} can be estimated.

 Finally, we show that $\CJ_{12} \to 0$.
 To that end we integrate by parts and use the fact that $\beta'(z) = \sqrt{z^2-1}/z$:

 \n Next we need the following bound on the imaginary part of $\beta$ (see part $(i)$ of Lemma~\Ref{LEM alpha beta prop} in the Appendix):